|

 An egret looks for lunch in Point Loma |

-buntings, jays and finches, several kinds of woodpeckers upside down at the suet.
-I’ve seen trumpeter swans in the nearby pond, rescued a rare pigmy owl who hurt his wing on the cliff and recovered.
-I’ve heard the song of Canada geese honking their way to warmer climes.
-I’ve photographed wrens and robins, and have watched their parents forage for and insects and worms.
-I’ve marveled at five kinds of hummingbirds and like to think they’re the same ones I enjoy in winter here in San Diego.
+We've heard the song of Canada geese honking their way to warmer climes.
+We’ve photographed fledgling wrens and robins, and watched their parents forage for and insects and worms.
+We’ve marveled at five kinds of hummingbirds, saved a few injured ones, and like to think they’re the same ones we enjoy in winters in San Diego.

 I’ve sprinkled the ashes of loved ones under blue spruce babies and watched them grow to three-story height.
-I’ve watched a doe give birth in the thicket up the draw on the way to the artesian well.
+We’ve watched a doe give birth in the thicket up the draw on the way to the artesian well.
 She had twins and I walked the puppies on leashes for two weeks while she groomed them for the greater world.

 |